clatisus/fp-course/README.markdown

-This repo contains my solutions to the original course.
+This repo contains my solutions to the [fp-course](https://github.com/system-f/fp-course).

 ## Progress